Treatment Overview

 E-mail: [email protected]

-During your inpatient stay, the team will begin to plan for your transition to the Eating Disorder Day Hospital.
+During your inpatient stay, the team may recommend and plan for your transition to the Eating Disorder Day Hospital.
 The partial hospitalization program is a step-down service from the inpatient program with a focus on relapse-prevention and successful transition to home and outpatient follow-up care.
 The Day Hospital is fully integrated with the Inpatient Program and is located on the same unit and staffed by the inpatient treatment team.

 Outpatient and Consultation Clinic